)

 | Office: | New York |

-At the podium level, the building lifts above the street on an elevated concrete base.
-We engineered this transfer condition to accommodate public space, architectural lighting elements, and integrated mechanical systems.
-Additional localized reinforcement was introduced to support a landscaped interior courtyard and indoor pool, both of which imposed atypical loads and dynamic considerations.
+At street level, an elevated concrete base effectively lifts the building up to protect residential units from potential flooding.
+We efficiently engineered this typically bulky transfer condition to accommodate public space, architectural lighting elements, and integrated mechanical systems.
+Above this podium, we introduced additional localized reinforcement to support a landscaped interior courtyard and 70-foot indoor pool, both of which imposed atypical loads and dynamic considerations.